aaron-dm-mcdonald/wazuh-k8s-gke/instructions.md

 Deploying the Kubernetes cluster is out of the scope of this guide.

-This repository focuses on [AWS](https://aws.amazon.com/) but it should be easy to adapt it to another Cloud provider.
-In case you are using AWS, we recommend [EKS](https://docs.aws.amazon.com/en_us/eks/latest/userguide/getting-started.html).
+This repository focuses on [GKE](https://cloud.google.com/kubernetes-engine/) but it should be easy to adapt it to another Cloud provider.

 ### Step 2: Create domains to access the services